SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Only ``"Yee"`` is available for all geometries at the moment.
   ``"Cowan"``, ``"Grassi"``, ``"Lehe"`` and ``"Bouchard"`` are available for ``2DCartesian``.
   ``"Lehe"`` and ``"Bouchard"`` is available for ``3DCartesian``.
-  The Lehe solver is described in `this paper <https://journals.aps.org/prab/abstract/10.1103/PhysRevSTAB.16.021301>`_
+  The Lehe solver is described in `this paper <https://journals.aps.org/prab/abstract/10.1103/PhysRevSTAB.16.021301>`_.
+  The Bouchard solver is described in `this thesis p.
+109 <https://tel.archives-ouvertes.fr/tel-02967252>`_

 .. py:data:: solve_poisson